xataio/pgzx/README.md

     }
 ```

 The above code pattern makes sure that we catch any errors raised by Postgres functions and return them as Zig errors.
 This way, we make sure that all the `defer` and `errdefer` code in the caller(s) is executed as expected.
-For more details, see the documentation for the [pgzx.err.Context]() struct.
+For more details, see the documentation for the [pgzx.err.Context][docs_Context] struct.

-The above code pattern is implemented in a [wrap]() convenience function which takes a function and its arguments, and executes it in a block like the above.
+The above code pattern is implemented in a [wrap][docs_wrap] convenience function which takes a function and its arguments, and executes it in a block like the above.
 For example:

 ```zig
     try pgzx.err.wrap(myFunction, .{arg1, arg2});